Special Times & Events Celebrated in Italy

 Book This Tour

 March 1st: The Carnival Party "Hell & Heaven Grand ball" will be located in an elegant venetian palace overlooking the Grand Canal.

 On the last Friday of the venetian carnival the event will start at 19:00 with a welcome aperitif.
 The theme will be the "Hell and Heaven", incredible and evocative entertainments will involve you in a unique party.

 Public Holidays in Italy

-Listed below are statutory holidays in Italy, therefore most stores, banks, schools, attractions and government buildings will be closed.
-Some tourist attractions and museums will remain open except for Christmas Day, New Years.
+Listed below are statutory holidays in Italy, therefore - during these days most stores, banks, schools, attractions and government buildings will be closed.
+Some tourist attractions and museums will remain open except for Christmas Day & New Years Day.
 Some museums will also be closed May 1 which is Labour day.
-If need to commute - not a problem, transportation will still be available to the public and will run on a Sunday schedule.
+If you need to commute to get to your next destination - not a problem, transportation will still be available to the public and will run on a Sunday schedule.

 - January 1st, New Year’s Day - Capodanno: Just like most other countries in the world, New Year’s Day is a statutory holiday and most businesses and attractions In Italy will be closed with everyone either recuperating from the celebration of night before or simply relaxing and enjoying the day off.